By Ahsan Siddiqui, Director, Product Management, Arcserve

 Immutable Storage Covers Compliance

-Immutable data storage also addresses the challenges posed by data privacy and compliance requirements, like GDPR and industry standards for healthcare and finance, which now mandate data preservation by law.
+Immutable data storage also addresses the challenges posed by data privacy and compliance requirements, like GDPR and industry standards for healthcare and finance, which now mandate data preservation or retention by law.
 Any business subject to these requirements must have mechanisms to prove that it maintains secure copies of its data that can’t be altered or modified.
 Here, immutable data storage is often the answer because it helps ensure compliance with strict data retention and audit requirements.

 Immutable storage makes it easier to demonstrate compliance during audits.
 And it prevents data alteration while providing an audit trail that lists the history of all data changes, ensuring transparency and accountability.
 It’s essential because regulators and auditors must verify that your organization follows specific rules and compliance requirements.